-The Current Progress Report provides an overall view of school performance and students' predicted path in all assessed subjects except writing.
-It supports the ability to understand the school's growth over the prior year (if prior-year scores are available) and to identify areas where students in the school are meeting (or not meeting) the benchmarks.
+The Current Progress Report provides an overall view of school performance and students' predicted path in all assessed subjects.
+It supports the ability to understand the school's growth over the prior year (if prior-year scores are available) and to identify areas where a group of students are meeting (or not meeting) the benchmarks.
 It includes the same student cohort performance over the prior year, the school's current and predicted performance, and the national average for the grade level assessed in each subject.

-An ACT Aspire average Composite score (all grades) and predicted average ACT Composite score (computed for grades 6-10) are shown on the report if the ACT Aspire English, mathematics, reading, and science tests are taken.
-Predicted average ACT subject scores are also given for each subject test.
-The predicted score ranges for the ACT English, mathematics, reading, and science tests are reported on a 1-36 scale.
+An ACT Aspire average Composite score (computed for grades 8, 9, and 10 only) and predicted average ACT Composite score (computed for grades 9 and 10 only) are shown on the report if the ACT Aspire English, mathematics, reading, and science tests are taken.
+Predicted average ACT subject scores are also given for each Early High School (Grades 9-10) subject test.
+The predicted score ranges for the ACT English, mathematics, reading, and science tests are reported on a 1-36 scale, while the predicted score range for the ACT writing is reported on a 2-12 scale.

 The "About Progress" section of the report explains the different points plotted on the longitudinal graphs.
-The prior year data is represented with a blue triangle and encompasses any test score from the previous academic year.
+Spring 2015 is the first administration in which current and past average score points for students with score history appear.
+These are the gray circles plotted on the longitudinal graph.
+A prior-year test score encompasses any test score from the previous academic year (i.e., the 2014-2015 school year for spring 2016-tested students).
 Keep in mind that the time of testing during an academic year (fall or spring) can impact a student's scores (students tested in spring should score higher with more instructional time).